 From what wrote above about somatics, then I regard space as the medium through which we connect with ourselves, each other and the world.
 I’ve developed a whole repertoire of exercises and practices that offer the possibility to explore this alternative relationship of mind-body in Extended Mind Practices – but given a single studio-based class, I chose to present what I call the “The Spider Person Class”.

 The class begins in standing, noticing among other things how far away the ground appears to be, reaching down to touch it and seeing what that journey feels like.
-It then unfolds first through an guided sensory tour of the sensing skin, the vital fluid mass of the tissues, and the structure of the skeleton, which for years I’ve referred to as the architecture of the bones.
+It then unfolds first through a guided sensory tour of the sensing skin, the vital fluid mass of the tissues, and the structure of the skeleton, which for years I’ve referred to as the internal architecture of the bones and connective tissue.
 Then a developmental sequence that mirrors how we learned to push into the support of the earth and reach out into the world around us with our attention through space in order to come to sit, stand up and walk.

-Towards the end of the class, I give the image of spider person to help this process: first we point to what we want to reach towards, imagining a spider’s thread shooting out to fix on something, then reeling in the thread to pull ourselves up towards where we are reaching.
+Towards the end of the class, I give the image of spider person to help this process of spatial orientation: first we point to what we want to reach towards, imagining a spider’s thread shooting out to fix on something, then reeling in the thread to pull ourselves up towards where we are reaching.
 And on the way back down to the floor, using the feeling of holding onto the thread to help lower ourselves back down to the ground.

 For me, the Spider-person class is a great physical practice to bring people’s attention out into space and offers an experience of moving with and being situated in the environment.
 In this case, it didn’t matter that I had no time to explain how this could open the way to re-experiencing the mind-body relationship.
 The effects were clear for most – that the boundary of what is me and not me became more blurred and less identified with the skin; the experience of moving with space is very different from moving in space – and this was the experience that I wanted to offer.